Squirrels belong to the family Sciuridae, made up of small or medium-sized rodents.

 But then, these concoctions often have a powerful odor you may not want in your home.
 Well, it all boils down to you.
 The odor dies down after some time, though.

-In addition to the repellent, you could also try out the use of motion-detector water spray.
+In addition to the repellent, you could also try out motion-detector water spray.
 Squirrels do not like to be shocked by water.

 So, you can use a motion-detector water spray to evict squirrels.

-The motion sensor sprinkler system will detect motion from squirrels or other wildlife pests and give them a surprise dousing, leaving the squirrel scampering for the nearest exit.
+The motion sensor sprinkler system detects motion from squirrels or other wildlife pests and surprises them with a dousing, leaving the squirrel scampering for the nearest exit.

-But then, you have to be careful when using this indoors.
-Nevertheless, you could try this out.
+However, you must be careful when using this indoors.
+Nevertheless, you could try it out.

 5. Catch the Squirrel Manually

-Another method to employ on how to get squirrels out of your house is to catch them manually.
-Here it all boils down to your ability to outsmart the squirrel.
+Another method to get squirrels out of your house is to catch them manually.
+Here, it all boils down to your ability to outsmart the squirrel.

 To do this, you have to know your squirrels’ location.
-Once you do this and the squirrel is cornered, don a pair of gloves and get a blanket.
+Once you do this and the squirrel is cornered, don gloves and get a blanket.

-Then, hold the blanket up in front, so they don’t see a human form, slowly get near the squirrel, and then toss the blanket over it.
+Then, hold the blanket up in front so they don’t see a human form, slowly get near the squirrel, and toss the blanket over it.

 Once that is done, quickly roll up the squirrel in the blanket.
-Be careful here so you don’t hurt the squirrel by rolling too tight or putting too much pressure.
+Be careful not to hurt the squirrel by rolling too tight or putting too much pressure.

 Take the blanket-wrapped squirrel outside, gently open it on the ground, and set it loose.
 Once the squirrel is gone, remember to look for and seal any potential entry points.